ysereda/DataScienceGuidedCapstone/README.md

 ## Pipenv

 The `Pipefile` has all the python dependencies and requirements you should need.
-So you can use [Pipenv](https://pipenv-fork.readthedocs.io/en/latest/) is you want to create a seperate python enviornment for this project.
+So you can use [Pipenv](https://pipenv-fork.readthedocs.io/en/latest/) if you want to create a seperate python environment for this project.

 To install pipenv see [here](https://pipenv-fork.readthedocs.io/en/latest/#install-pipenv-today).